rkuczer/rkuczer.github.io/_posts/2024-02-14-cloudchallenge.md

 ![image of static site](staticsite.png)

-The cloud resume challenge has extended capability beyond a site like this made with GitHub Pages.
-The rest of the steps will convey that.
+The cloud resume challenge itself has extended capability beyond a site like this made with GitHub Pages, the rest of the steps will convey that hopefully.

 ### HTTPS:
 I converted the URL for the storage site from HTTP to [HTTPS](https://www.cloudflare.com/learning/ssl/what-is-https/) for security.
-I needed to use Azure CDN for this and use CDN Managed as the Certificate management type and TLS version 1.2.
+I needed to use Azure CDN for this and use **CDN Managed** as the Certificate management type and TLS version 1.2.

 ### DNS:
 I pointed a custom domain name from [godaddy.com](https://www.godaddy.com/) to my configured Azure CDN endpoint.
 So instead of navigating to a URL like `mysite.z13.web.core.windows.net/` it is much simpler to access from other devices or present the project itself.

+For this, a CNAME is created which is a DNS record that maps a source domain name to a destination domain name.
+Azure Content Delivery Network routes traffic addressed to the source custom domain to the destination content delivery network endpoint hostname after it verifies the CNAME record.
+Then the custom domain is added to the CDN endpoint.
+Then I verified the domain since Azure Content Delivery Network caches the content in a public container.

 ### Javascript:
 I included javascipt code to include a visitor counter that displays how many people have accessed the site.
 Here is a [helpful tutorial](https://www.codecademy.com/learn/introduction-to-javascript).